mark-casey/foilhat/README.md

 **Warning**: By design, Foilhat gives no output whatsoever under normal operation.
-You are asking to lose cronjob log data if you fail to at least read the "Output Control and Logging" section below before use.
+You are asking to lose cronjob log data if you fail to at least read the "Output Control and Logging" section below prior to use.

 ## Summary